 - Consider whether the children already have an inkling?
 If you and your partner have been arguing in the family home or they have seen you cry or get angry, chances are that they have already picked up on it.
 You could open the conversation “So you may have heard Mummy and Daddy arguing?” or “Mummy and Daddy haven’t been getting along recently, and believe it is best to live apart“.

 - Reassure the children that it is not their fault, and tell them that you both love them.

 - Consider what questions the children may have.
 It’s okay not to have all the answers now.
 If you maintain an open dialogue with the children and reassure them that they can talk to you about how they are feeling anytime, then this can help them feel secure.
 Perhaps, encourage them to talk to you and ask them what they are thinking?

 - Avoid blaming the other parent, and instead focus on telling the children about any changes in the future and what they can expect in the coming weeks.
 Who will do the school pick-ups and drop-offs?
 Will they still continue their hobbies?

 The first conversation can be difficult, and often there’s no right time to have it.
 Remember, that this is the first of many conversations you will have the children, and so don’t feel the need to overload them with lots of information.

 If you are struggling to talk to your partner or spouse, then consider using the mediation process.
 Mediation helps parents to establish a new working relationship, which places the needs of the children at the forefront of the discussions.
 Mediation empowers parents to take control and manage the separation in an amicable way.
-If you are interested in finding out more about family mediation or you are seeking advice from a family solicitor, then telephone me for a free no obligation chat on 01732 446430 or contact me via my contact page.
-I am based near Dunton Green, in Sevenoaks.
+If you are interested in finding out more about family mediation, you can contact me via my contact page.